Tenra wordmarkSoftware systems

 Process

 Tenra keeps the work legible.
-That means deciding early whether a project belongs here, defining the boundaries in writing, and being explicit about what is still in development.
+That means deciding early whether a project belongs here, defining users, data, runtime boundaries, and non-goals in writing, and being explicit about what is still in development.

 1. 01 · Inquiry